Fall and Spring Break

 • L’Arche Clinton (aka The Arch) is an intentional community comprising 17 core members facing intellectual and/or physical disabilities and approximately 30 assistants and people in supportive roles who share life together.
 Mutual relationships are at the center of L’Arche.
 We are called to constantly consider the viewpoint and reality of those around us, both core members and assistants alike, as we share life together.
 You will be able to enter into relationships with all members of our community, discovering and engaging with their perspectives, challenges, and gifts.
 Some of the main challenges and bits of reality we face include living in Clinton, IA (a once wealthy city that is now a very blue-collared factory town), advocating for our core members amidst government regulations and state budgetary cuts, meeting the ever-changing needs of our community members, and creating a sustainable way of living together.

-• During your week in Colorado, you will be hosted by current and former members of the Colorado Vincentian Volunteer (CVV) program.
-CVV’s service work includes education, emergency assistance, homeless assistance, job training, women’s services, and health services.
+• During your week in Colorado, you will be hosted by current members of the Urban Servant Corps program.
 The Denver area encompasses a very diverse but economically poor community.
-During the week, you’ll learn about homelessness, poverty, immigration, environmental issues, and more.
-Participants at this site sleep and cook meals at Casa Karibu, an intentional Christian community offering hospitality for service trips and people in need.
+During the week with USC, you’ll learn about homelessness, poverty, education, food justice, and more.
+USC's full-time volunteers live in an intentional community house in downtown Denver - just 10 blocks from the capitol! - with others who are committed to social justice, racial justice, and accompanying vulnerable populations.
 The work of these organizations and the core of your reflections during the week will be social justice and catholic social teaching (similar to the core Jesuit values of Creighton!).
-Students also go to various sites throughout the week, performing various types of service and developing relationships with some of Denver’s finest community members!

 El Paso, TX – Annunciation House